How to Get Started with Your Website Content Security Policy?

 This step can also be called rule-setting.
 From the resources you have determined, it’s now upon you or your developer to come up with directives.
 To start with, default CSPs are set.
 These defaults act as umbrella policies for any resource.

-For example, the directive script-src is a default CSP that specifies valid sources for JavaScript.
+For example, the directive script-src is a default CSP specifying valid JavaScript sources.
 This rule falls under default-src in that if it’s not stated, the browser will look for default-src, and still submit to it.

 Most browsers support this directive.
-However, an improved reporting directive report-to is being championed for, in browsers that support it.
+However, an improved reporting directive, report-to, is being championed in browsers that support it.

-Some violations are legitimate, while others are not.
-Meaning, a reporting directive might report a particular vulnerability, which to the user, it was not.
+Some violations are legitimate, while others are not, which means that a reporting directive might report a particular vulnerability, which, to the user, it was not.
 To account for that, the framework for the web app will need to be revised to adjust the errors.
-For instance, some web app development frameworks might have restrictions on the users’ control over the CSP.
+For instance, some web app development frameworks might restrict the users’ control over the CSP.
 If that happens, you may lose clients relying on your web app.

-Deployment is done primarily in two ways; using HTTP headers and meta tags.
+Deployment is done primarily in two ways: using HTTP headers and meta tags.
 Depending on the design or preferences, you can choose any of these that fit in with your web app.
-Nevertheless, whichever method you opt for, it will serve a similar purpose as the other one.
-The good news is that you can use both if you are unsure of what to go with.
+Nevertheless, whichever method you opt for will serve a similar purpose as the other one.
+The good news is that you can use both if you are unsure what to do.
 More so, the HTTP header is deemed most effective compared to meta elements.
-The reason HTTP headers are more effective than meta tags is that they are executed before content modification happens.
+HTTP headers are more effective than meta tags because they are executed before content modification happens.

 Strategies To Enforce CSPs